DigitalTibetan/DigitalTibetan/_sources/docs/computers_macos.md

-# Working with macOS and Tibetan script
+# macOS and Tibetan script

 Tibetan support works equally well for old Intel Macs and the new Apple Silicon based Macs.